OSHA 132-Hour OSH Professional

 • Identify hazards linked to electrical systems and equipment.

-• Apply safe work practices during electrical installation, repair, and maintenance.
+• Apply safe work practices during installation, repair, and maintenance.

 • Maintain compliance with OSHA electrical safety standards.